-Tuition Adjustment Refund Policy: Students who submit the REGISTRATION CHANGE to drop courses or submit a Request for Leave of Absence or Notice of Withdrawal to leave seminary studies prior to the end of a semester may be eligible for an adjustment of tuition charges.
+Tuition Adjustment Refund Policy: Students who submit the ADD OR DROP COURSES FORM to drop courses or submit a Request for Leave of Absence or Notice of Withdrawal to leave seminary studies prior to the end of a semester may be eligible for an adjustment of tuition charges.
 If the adjustment results in a credit balance, the student may be entitled to a refund based on the date the appropriate signed form or notice is received, according to the following schedule:

-- 100% Tuition Refund if appropriate signed form or notice is received by the registrar - o Fall or Spring Term (14 weeks each) Up to End of Day 10 of the Term - 7-week Course Prior to 3rd class meeting

-- 3-credit Intensive Course Prior to 3rd class meeting 2-credit Intensive Course Prior to 2nd class meeting - 1- or 1.5-credit Intensive Course Prior to 2nd class meeting - Online or Hybrid courses as determined by the Dean. - 50% Tuition Refund if appropriate signed form or notice is received by the registrar - o Fall or Spring Term (14 weeks each) Up to End of Day 20 of the Term

-- 7-week Course Prior to 4th class meeting 3-credit Intensive Course Prior to 4th class meeting 2-credit Intensive Course Prior to 3rd class meeting

-- 1- or 1.5-credit Intensive Course Prior to 3rd class meeting - Online or Hybrid courses as determined by the Dean. - No tuition refund for courses that have been completed nor for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period. - Lancaster Seminary Scholarship may also be adjusted. - Students in their second semester and beyond who leave the Seminary will be assessed an Administrative Fee of \$100.
+- 100% Tuition Refund if appropriate signed form or notice is received by the registrar - Fall or Spring Term (14 weeks each) Up to End of Day 10 of the Term - o 7-week Course Up to End of Day 5 of the term - 3-week Course Up to End of Day 3 of the course - o 2-week Course Up to End of Day 2 of the course - 1-week Course Up to End of Day 1 of the course - 50% Tuition Refund if appropriate signed form or notice is received by the registrar - Fall or Spring Term (14 weeks each) Up to End of Day 20 of the Term - o 6-week Course Up to End of Day 10 of the term - o 3-week Course Up to End of Day 6 of the course - $\circ$ $\,$ 2-week Course Up to End of Day 4 of the course $\,$ - o 1-week Course Up to End of Day 2 of the course - No tuition refund for courses that have been completed nor for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period. - Lancaster Seminary Scholarship may also be adjusted. - Students in their second semester and beyond who leave the Seminary will be assessed an Administrative Fee of \$100.
 Students who leave the Seminary within their first semester of study will not be assessed the Administrative Fee, but will forfeit the non-refundable Entrance Deposit. - Student Activity Fee, which goes directly to the Seminarian Community Council, is non-refundable.
 Registration-related fees may be pro-rated.